How To Get People’s Attention With Video Ads

 You may have seen a lot of videos on social media lately that capture everything from people’s daily lives to their accomplishments and goals.
 While these videos are great for capturing everything from a wedding day to the birth of a child, they’re not always ideal for promoting a business or product.

-To be successful at marketing through video, you need to keep your viewers engaged by showing only the most important parts of your story or message.
-Cutting down long videos into shorter clips can help when it comes time for posting on social media or sharing on your website.
+To succeed at video marketing, you must keep your viewers engaged by showing only the most essential parts of your story or message.
+Cutting long videos into shorter clips can help when it comes time for posting on social media or sharing on your website.

 Be authentic

 A poorly edited video is a waste of time and money.
-Make sure you have enough time to plan out the shoot, and be sure that you have enough footage to cut together into an interesting ad.
-A good rule of thumb is that you should have at least 10 seconds worth of footage for every second of finished video.
-You can always cut out unnecessary parts later, but if you don’t have enough material to begin with, it’ll be hard to create something compelling without resorting to stock footage or other filler material that doesn’t fit with your brand’s identity or message.
+Make sure you have enough time to plan out the shoot, and be sure that you have enough footage to cut together into an exciting ad.
+A good rule of thumb is to have at least 10 seconds of footage for every second of the finished video.
+You can always cut out unnecessary parts later.
+Still, suppose you don't have enough material.
+In that case, creating something compelling without resorting to stock footage or other filler material that doesn't fit your brand's identity or message will be hard.

-Successful video marketing takes a lot of time and effort, but the payoff can be well worth it.
+Successful video marketing takes time and effort, but the payoff can be worth it.
 Keep these factors in mind as you figure out your strategy to make the best use of your resources when it comes to editing.

 Prev